danyelfreir/VLN2-H42/Usecases.md

 Postcondition: User is logged in
 Trigger: User wants to make a bid, review a bid or put a new item up for auction Main success scenario: User successfully logs in with a username and a password
 Extensions: User cannot log in due to having the wrong username or password.
-The user has to apply for a new password
+The user has to apply for a new password for the existing user

 3.
-Name:
+Name: See user profile
 Number:
 Description:
 Priority: